-Arriving at School
+Arriving at school

-- When you get to your classroom, sort out your bag and locker, hand in Homework and get ready for the first two lessons of the day - If you arrive at School after 8:30, you have to sign in at Reception - •You should arrive between 7:30am and 8:15am, but if arriving before 8:00am you should report directly to the Rendall Room
+- When you get to school, sort out your bag and locker, hand in your homework and get ready for the day. - If you arrive at school after 8.25am, you need to sign in at Reception. - You should arrive between 8.00am and 8.15am; if you are before that, you need to go to the Rendall Room.